Solar System Diorama Printable

 Step 2

-Using a pair of scissors, carefully cut out each element of the solar system diorama, including the planets, moons, and any other objects included in the template.
+Using scissors, carefully cut out each element of the solar system diorama, including the planets, moons, and any other objects in the template.
 Take your time to ensure clean and precise cuts.

 Step 3